Mark2Mark/Show-Next-Master/README.md

 ### Install

 1. Download or clone this repository.
 2. Then either:

-⋅⋅⋅Double click the `.reporter` file and confirm the dialogue in Glyphsapp to install.
+⋅⋅+ Double click the `.reporter` file and confirm the dialogue in Glyphsapp to install.
 Or:

-⋅⋅⋅copy the `.glyphsReporter` into your Glyphsapp Plugins folder (eg. `/Library/Application\ Support/Glyphs/Plugins`)
+⋅⋅+ Copy the `.glyphsReporter` into your Glyphsapp Plugins folder (eg. `/Library/Application\ Support/Glyphs/Plugins`)

 3. restart Glyphs